Sexual Assault Resources

 Texas State Counseling Center

-The Texas State Counseling Center provides Individual and group counseling services free of charge to currently enrolled Texas State students.
-Located on the 5th floor at LBJ Student Center.
-To make an appointment call 512-245-2208.
+Provides free individual and group counseling specific to sexual violence and interpersonal violence for all Texas State students.
+The Counseling Center is located on the 5th floor at LBJ Student Center, call to make an appointment 512-245-2208.
 The primary focus of the Counseling Center is to provide short-term counseling to help students deal with personal and adjustment issues that may interfere with the ability to progress academically to their fullest potential.
 Students meet with clinicians to discuss a variety of concerns.
 The Texas State Counseling Center offer counseling services in both English and Spanish.

 View the Counseling Center's Confidentiality Policy.